akvo/akvo-flow-docs/docs/fieldapp2.0/3-launching-app.rst

 Editing and Deleting users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To trigger the user options dialog, long-click the username you want to edit/delete.
+If you want to change the name of a user or delete the user long-click on the username you want to change.
 To edit the user information, click **Edit User**.
 To delete the user, click **Delete User**.

 .. figure:: img/edit-user-dialog.png
    :width: 200 px